CERTCC/Vultron/docs/reference/formal_protocol/messages.md

 The message types in the Vultron Protocol arise primarily from the following principle taken directly from the [CVD Guide](https://vuls.cert.org/confluence/display/CVD/2.3.+Avoid+Surprise):

-> **Avoid Surprise** -- As with most situations in which multiple
-> parties are engaged in a potentially stressful and contentious
-> negotiation, surprise tends to increase the risk of a negative
-> outcome.
-The importance of clearly communicating expectations across
-> all parties involved in a CVD process cannot be overemphasized.
-If we
-> expect cooperation between all parties and stakeholders, we should do
-> our best to match their expectations of being "in the loop" and
-> minimize their surprise.
-Publicly disclosing a vulnerability without
-> coordinating first can result in panic and an aversion to future
-> cooperation from Vendors and Finders alike.
-CVD promotes continued
-> cooperation and increases the likelihood that future vulnerabilities
-> will also be addressed and remedied.
+!!! quote "Avoid Surprise"

+    As with most situations in which multiple parties are engaged in a potentially stressful and contentious negotiation, surprise tends to increase the risk of a negative outcome.
+The importance of clearly communicating expectations across all parties involved in a CVD process cannot be overemphasized.
+If we expect cooperation between all parties and stakeholders, we should do our best to match their expectations of being "in the loop" and minimize their surprise.
+Publicly disclosing a vulnerability without coordinating first can result in panic and an aversion to future cooperation from Vendors and Finders alike.
+CVD promotes continued cooperation and increases the likelihood that future vulnerabilities will also be addressed and remedied.

 Now we condense that principle into the following protocol
 recommendation: